-|Hershey's has modified their 1.55 ounce chocolate bar wrapper as a security measure to reduce the risk of tampering.
-We have provided three suggestions for wrapping the newer chocolate bars with candy bar wrappers.
-Which method you select is a matter of personal preference.
+Hershey's modified their 1.55 ounce chocolate bar wrapper as a security measure to reduce the risk of tampering.
+We have provided three suggestions for wrapping the chocolate bars with candy bar wrappers.
+Which method you select is really just a matter of personal preference.
 Never remove the original wrapper or apply adhesive over the nutritional data label.
 Double-sided tape or professional glue sticks work best for adhering the new wrapper.
 All you'd need is some gloss cover paper, glue stick and scissors (or paper cutter).

-The "Standard Wrap" uses the original-sized wrapper to cover the printed portion of the Hershey's wrapping, allowing the sealed edges to show from the sides.
+The "Standard Wrap" uses the original-sized wrapper to cover the printed portion of the Hershey's wrapping, allowing the sealed crimped edges to show from the sides.
 You can modify this method by folding under and taping the sealed edges.
 Then just wrap your personalized printed candy wrapper over the candy bar.
-This is the least time-consuming method, but still provides a very nice result.
+This is the least time-consuming and economical method, but still provides a very nice result.

-The "Traditional Wrap" is the method used to create the foiled-edge look.
+The "Traditional Wrap" is the method used to create the foiled-edge candy wrapper.
 This is created by first encasing the entire Hershey's wrapping in foil (after folding under and taping the sealed crimped edges of the candy bar).
 Then you'll add your personalized printed candy wrapper over the foil.
 If you will only be wrapping a few chocolate bars, you can use lightweight aluminum foil.
-Otherwise you should use lightweight Confectioner's or Confectionery Foil (5-1/2"X7-1/4") which are sold in 125 sheets for $3.60.
+Otherwise you should use lightweight Confectioner's or Confectionery Foil.
 This is the most labor-intensive method, but it provides the nicest finished favor.
 So enlist the help of a few friends if you are making 50 or more of these types of favors